There are many ways that you, as a parent or family member, can support

 genuine interests, complete internships, and conduct a diligent job search, are

 likely to find employment.
-The career counselors at the CRC work with alumni,
+The career counselors work with alumni,

-and your student can continue to see a member of our staff after graduation.
+and your student can continue to see us after graduation.
 Thank you for your

 support of your student's career development!